Great news! James the Chimney Sweep is available to work in the Sevenoaks, Kent, TN13 area, remember I can help you with any of the following:

 - Aga flues

-Sevenoaks is a thriving town in west Kent, situated within the Sevenoaks District.
-A former village, the development of the majestic Knole House in the 15th century helped galvanise prospects for residents who today comprise commuters for London.
-Even so, the town still packs a hefty punch when it comes to economic prowess and there is an industrial area to the north, just off the A225.
-The high street and Bligh's shopping development also bolster the local economy and the known music string manufacturer, RotoSound, is located in the town.
-Strings made by the company have been use by famous musicians such as Jimi Hendrix, Peter Townshend and Brian May.
-Other famous residents include the Princess of Wales, Diana, who went to West Heath School and another royal connection - Timothy Lawrence, ex husband of Princess Anne, was a pupil at Sevenoaks School.
+Sevenoaks is a popular town within Sevenoaks District, west Kent.
+The town of Sevenoaks used to be a village.
+But the stately Knole House, which was developed in the 15th century, bolstered developments generally in the nearby residential area.
+Sevenoaks today is a commuting hub for London but still retains a strong local economy, such as the industrial estate, north of the A225.
+Commerce in the high street and Bligh’s shopping development also support the town and RotoSound, a reputable music string manufacturer, is based in Sevenoaks.
+Strings made by the company have been used by famous musicians such as Jimi Hendrix, Brian May and Peter Townshend.
+Other famous residents include the Princess of Wales, Diana, who went to West Heath School and another royal connection – Timothy Lawrence, ex husband of Princess Anne, was a pupil at Sevenoaks School.

-Sevenoaks is located in a solid position for travelling to other areas of Kent, and further afield to Sussex and London.
-It was built at the junction of two main routes that come from the north and then down to the ridge, which crosses Kent from east to west, known as Greensand Ridge.
-In fact, the road was turnpiked in 1709, and so has historical prestige.
-Travellers to the region will also find the River Darwent to the north, which wends through the North Downs and there are a number of lakes in the vicinity.
+Sevenoaks is ideally placed for reaching other parts of Kent and further places such as Sussex and London.
+The town was developed at the central junction of two main routes from the county’s north to Greensand Ridge, which crosses Kent from east to west.
+Sevenoaks was bolstered in terms of development when the road was turnpiked in 1709.
+The River Darwent is nearby in the north, which wends its way across the North Downs.
+There are beautiful lakes in the local rural area.